jobro13/Instinct/Docs/ResourceAPI.md

 *->?
 Check right tool.
 Has action?
 Bin right action to Run that action.
 *-> If no action has been defined for left, figure out if a default action can be done, if so, push that *-> Elseif cangather -> Put gather as left action

+### Action Namespaces
+The following namespaces are defined:
+* Default.
+These actions are executed if no Left Hand actions are available.
+Can be used for "Inspect Backpack" or "Attack" (melee, with hands)
+* Tool.
+Namespace for general Tool actions.
+Is namespace where tools look in to get their actions from AvailableActions.
+* DefaultTools.
+Namespace for actions which **ALL** tools will check.
+"Attack" is something all tools can do.ß

 ### Tool Hooks